dmlc/dgl/docs/source/graphbolt/ondisk-dataset.rst

     dataset.load()

-The reason why we separate the ``OnDiskDataset`` object creation and data loading is that users may want to change some fields in the ``metadata.yaml`` file before loading the data.
-For example, users may want to change the path of the feature data files to point to a different directory.
-In this case, users can just modify the path via ``dataset.yaml_data`` directly.
+The reason why we separate the ``OnDiskDataset`` object creation and data loading is that you may want to change some fields in the ``metadata.yaml`` file before loading the data.
+For example, you may want to change the path of the feature data files to point to a different directory.
+In this case, you can just modify the path via ``dataset.yaml_data`` directly.
 Then call the ``load`` method again to load the data.